-Natural Open Space is defined as open space that is within areas of the river channel and adjacent natural riparian areas, including tributaries.
+Natural Open Space is defined as open space that is within areas of the river channel and adjacent natural riparian areas, including tributaries (Santa Cruz River Park).
 These areas will largely be undisturbed except for the areas in the northern portion of the project that will be temporarily impacted by required bank protection and contouring of the river bottom, and some potential tributary improvements to widen and increase the capacity to carry water through the property and into the main river channel.
 The Santa Cruz River corridor is a significant natural resource within the property and is the centerpiece of the Continental Farms community.
-The publically-dedicated Santa Cruz River Park (River Park) will include a mix of open space types, but the natural open spaces generally occur along the low flow channel of the Santa Cruz River and adjacent tributaries.
+The publicallydedicated Santa Cruz River Park (River Park) will include a mix of open space types, but the natural open spaces generally occur along the low flow channel of the Santa Cruz River and adjacent tributaries.
 A large portion of the Santa Cruz River will remain undisturbed and in its natural state.
 These areas occur primarily at the southern end of the property within the low flow channel of the river and adjacent floodplain areas, and will generally extend to the area near the Abrego Trailhead.
 North of the Abrego Trailhead near the southern edge of Parcel 4, river improvements are proposed to stabilize the river corridor and remove land within Parcels 1, 3 and 4 from the floodplain.
 Improvements include a contoured low flow river corridor and bank stabilization at the edge of the low flow channel.
 This area will accommodate the majority of storm water that flows through the property within the Santa Cruz River.
 While this area will be temporarily disturbed, once completed, it will be left in its natural state within the low flow channel of the river.
+The Santa Cruz River Park shall be dedicated to Pima County after terracing is constructed for the Santa Cruz River and recreational elements are constructed as shown in Pima Regional Trails System Master Plan.